 Non declaration of pre-existing diseases will be troublesome at the time of claims.
 Your claim won’t be honored if it was found out that the pre-existing condition was not declared upfront.

 It is the period of time for which you have to wait before the health insurance policy covers the pre-existing diseases.
-Usually, the waiting period is between 2 to 4 years.
+Usually, the waiting period is between 2 and 4 years.
 Your health insurance policy won’t cover medical issues arising due to the pre-existing disease during the waiting period.

 The health insurance company might charge you a higher premium for covering pre-existing diseases.
 Note that this is applicable when you buy health insurance and not while renewing it (considering there is no break).